CalmDownVal/signal/readme.md

 // will invoke handlers synchronously in series const syncSignal = Signal.create();

-// will invoke handlers asynchronously, in series, one at a time const serialAsyncSignal = Signal.create({ async: true });
+// will invoke handlers asynchronously in series const serialAsyncSignal = Signal.create({ async: true });

-// will invoke handlers asynchronously, all at once, in parallel const parallelAsyncSignal = Signal.create({
+// will invoke handlers asynchronously in parallel const parallelAsyncSignal = Signal.create({
   async: true,
   parallel: true
 });

-// will use an ES6 Set to hold its list of handlers const uniqueHandlerSignal = Signal.create({ backend: 'set' });
+// will use a set to hold its handlers const uniqueHandlerSignal = Signal.create({ backend: 'set' });
 ```

 ### Signal Backend

-Signals currently offer the choice between arrays and ES6 sets as the backing
+Signals offer the choice between arrays and sets as the backing data structure
-data structure holding the collection of registered handlers.
-The key difference
+holding the collection of registered handlers.
+The key difference is that sets
-is that sets only store unique handlers whereas arrays allow the same handler
+only store unique handlers whereas arrays allow the same handler to be added
-to be added multiple times.
+multiple times.

 Array is the default backend as it is supported in every environment and offers
 the best overall performance for almost all use cases.

 Sets have a larger memory footprint and decrease the speed of creating new
 Signal instances.
-Generally sets should be preferred when you want to enforce
+Generally sets should be preferred when you need to enforce
 unique handlers or when optimizing for *a lot* of `on` and `off` calls.

 For a more in-depth performance analysis see